Research and innovation through project-based learning

 Beaver Works is a joint center chartered by the MIT School of Engineering and MIT Lincoln Laboratory, operated by the Laboratory.
 Dr. Robert Shin, Head of Lincoln Laboratory's ISR and Tactical Systems Division, is the director of the center.
 Day-to-day operations are handled by the facility manager.
 The facility is open to all MIT students, faculty, and collaborators, and provides a nexus for innovation, collaboration, and hands-on development.

 The Beaver Works Center was initiated in 2010 through a series of Lincoln Laboratory-funded capstone research projects in the School of Engineering.
-In 2013, MIT and Lincoln Laboratory opened the new, dedicated center designed to facilitate research, workshops, and class work through the creative fusion of collaborative spaces and prototyping facilities.
+In 2013, MIT and Lincoln Laboratory opened the new, dedicated center in NE45 designed to facilitate research, workshops, and class work through the creative fusion of collaborative spaces and prototyping facilities.
+In 2019, Beaver Works expanded and now has space in Bldg 31 in collaboration with the AeroAstro dept.

 The MIT Beaver Works Summer Institute is a rigorous, world-class STEM program for talented rising high-school seniors.

-Please Note: At the present time, the BWSI Summer Program is limited to US citizens and permanent residents from US High Schools.
+Please Note: At the present time, the BWSI Summer Program is limited to US citizens and international students attending US High Schools with valid Visa.

 Current Capstone Projects